SatelliteShorelines/CoastSeg/README.md

 (in the planning stages only)

-A mapping extension for CoastSat and Zoo; carry out image segmentation on coastal satellite imagery datacubes
+A mapping extension for CoastSat and Zoo

+1) it extends CoastSat by facilitating deep learning based image segmentation on coastal satellite imagery datacubes, and by providing a web mapping interface to prepare data downloads, view data, and analyze segmentation outputs
+2) it extends Zoo by faciliating the application of deep learning based image segmentation on geospatial imagery with a web mapping interface

 In a nutshell ...